-This Plum and Almond Traybake is bursting with flavour – ripe, juicy plums, marzipan chunks and a zesty orange glaze come together in a delicious almond sponge cake that makes a perfect afternoon treat with a cup of tea!
+This fresh Plum and Almond cake is packed with ripe, juicy plums, marzipan chunks and a zesty orange glaze come together in a delicious almond sponge traybake that makes a perfect afternoon treat with a cup of tea!

-Fresh plums are perfect for baking.Ā They are fabulous in cakes – check out one of my all time favourites plum amaretti crumble cake – and of course in a plum crumble or pie.Ā Ā
+Fresh plums are perfect for baking.
+They are fabulous in cakes – check out one of my all-time favourites plum amaretti crumble cake – and of course in a plum crumble or pie.

 When I was growing up we had two plum trees in our garden.
 I don’t think I’ve tasted better plums in my life – they were so sweet and juicy.
 On more than one occasion I gave myself a tummy ache from eating far too many.